 The most important tactic is to keep the area around your water pipes warm.
-Cold air seeps in through cracks, around windows and poorly insulated areas, falls to the floor and freezes everything, including pressure tanks and water pipes.
+Cold air seeps in through cracks, around windows, and poorly insulated areas and falls to the floor freezing everything, including pressure tanks and water pipes.

 Here are a few preventative ideas: